tong-ece-cmu/Unnamed-Simulator/README.md

 ## Personal Opinion

 So we are going to write a simulator for an integrated circuit.
 The question that comes to mind is what level of abstraction should we use?
-Should model at Logic Gate Level(NAND gate, OR gate, etc)?
+Should we model at Logic Gate Level(NAND gate, OR gate, etc)?
 Block Diagram Level(CPU, DRAM, cache)?

 From Monton's paper and Nivida's video, RISC-V seems to be the new frontier for ISA.
 Should we use RISC-V as the target for the simulator?
 Is it going to be very hard and time consuming?
 I also don't know what the RISC-V architecture looks like.
 I have a rough idea on what MIPS architecture looks like.

-    Can I build a RISC-V simulator without knowledge the RISC-V processor? - NO.\
+    Can I build a RISC-V simulator without knowledge the RISC-V processor? - NO.
-    Is writing a simulator a hard task? - YES.\
+    Is writing a simulator a hard task? - YES.
-    Is learning RISC-V architecture a hard task? - YES.\
+    Is learning RISC-V architecture a hard task? - YES.
     Is doing two hard task at the same time a good idea? - NO.

 So how about we just write a simulator for something to start.
 Then after we get some experience, we can come back and create simulator for RISC-V. But this creates a new question, what simulator should we write for?
 What's the target for us to model?
 Let's start from the beginning.

-    What is a simulator and what is it for?\
+    What is a simulator and what is it for?
     It's an incomplete model of the real world.
 We use it to predict the future with some level of accuracy.

-    What do we want to know about the future of a piece of silicon?\
+    What do we want to know about the future of a piece of silicon?
     We want to know the behavior of the whole system.
 And see if it matches with our expectation.

 Then what exactly is our expection?
 RISC-V is shiny new and good, but what's it for?
 If it's not for anything, then why build a simulator for it?
 Or why did they bother to create a new ISA like RISC-V?
 Why can't we just use the old ISA?